TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/Keras_Implementation/Readme.md

 ## Benchmarks

 Highest accuracy was [**coming soon as I'm still running it**] after 200 epochs on request of the Zalando Researcher [@HanXiao](https://github.com/hanxiao).
-This image is after just 10 epochs, we're doing 100 now.

 ![Training progress after 1000 Epochs.](images/comingsoon.jpg)